suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 ---

 # Take an example.
-Encode the phrase CODES
+Encode the phrase "CODES"

 ---